 Showing 1–10 of 65 results.

-As the COVID-19 pandemic sends shockwaves through the labour market, Centre for Cities tracks the latest unemployment claim statistics across the UK's cities and largest towns.
+Centre for Cities tracks the latest unemployment claim statistics across the UK's cities and largest towns.

 The latest release of Census 2021 data shows that cities in the Greater South East were the most popular destinations for migrants over the last decade.

 The recently announced package to tackle the energy crisis is welcome but like previous measures, it does not address the existing North-South divide in energy needs.

 While it seems levelling up has lost momentum, devolution is the one part of the agenda that continues.
 Here’s what other areas can learn from today’s York and North Yorkshire announcement.

 This report sets out what the cost of living crisis is, what is driving it, and how the squeeze on disposable incomes is likely to be felt across the UK’s cities and largest towns.